Frigaliment Importing Co Ltd v BNS International Sales Corp

-Frigaliment Importing Co. v.
-B.N.S.
-International Sales Corp., 190 F.Supp.
-116 (1960), a U.S. District Court for the Southern District of New York case decided on December 27, 1960, addressed a breach of contract dispute.
-Frigaliment claimed B.N.S. supplied the wrong type of chickens.
-The court ruled for B.N.S., finding the contract's term "chicken" too vague to support a breach claim.
+Frigaliment Importing Co Ltd v BNS International Sales Corp 190 F.Supp.
+116 (1960), is a U.S. District Court for the Southern District of New York case that was ruled on December 27, 1960.
+Frigaliment argued that there was a breach of contract since B.N.S.
+Int'l Sales Corp (B.N.S.) was providing the wrong type of chickens.
+The court ruled in favor of B.N.S. since the contract language was too broad in what defined a chicken.